tjbindseil/Noah_weather_wizard/docs/going_live.md

       * in the worst case, if a malicious user hacks the db it wouldn't be that bad, there is no user info, just forecasts, spots, and favorites
       * a malicious user could add bad data or remove data
       * this is mitigated by occasionally taking a snapshot

+## curve ball
+why not lambdas?

+pros:
+* 1 mil free requests per month
+* my weather app is very much a crud app
+* I've done it before and know how to do it

+cons:
+* have to rewrite a bit
+  * all my code is centered around full running services
+  * all my integ tests are this way too
+  * it seems possible via [aws sam](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-invoke.html)

+### another idea
+just run the services on the ec2 instance

+This will be pretty fast and pretty easy and would match whats going on on my laptop pretty well

+what happens when it crashes? - idk, maybe a script or something i think the same could be asked about ECS/Docker/Fargate not sure what happens if lambda fails